techie-joe/core-dev/README.md

 3. Then, activate **GitHub Pages**.

-_For detailed instruction, see [Techie Joe's GitHub Pages Walkthrough](https://techie-joe.github.io/library/github-pages/)._
+_For detailed instruction, see [The GitHub Pages Walkthrough](https://techie-joe.github.io/library/github-pages/)._

 ## How to customize

 ### Configuration variables

-Set the following variables in your site's `_config.yml`:
+Set the following variables in your site's `_config.yml` file.

 ```yml
 title       : "The title of your site"